autoplot/documentation/javadoc/org/das2/graph/EventsRenderer.md

-# org.das2.graph.EventsRendererDraw colored horizontal bars for the dataset, marking events datasets or modes of the data.
-This expects
+# org.das2.graph.EventsRenderer

- a QDataSet with the canonical scheme:
+Draw colored horizontal bars for the dataset, marking events datasets or modes of the data.
+This expects a QDataSet with the canonical scheme:
 <blockquote><pre><small>{@code
     Events[:,BUNDLE_1=4] where the columns are: